truenas/documentation/content/Contributing/Documentation/AppArticleTemplate.md

 6. Review the **Resource Configuration** settings.
    Accept the default values or enter new CPU and memory values.
-   By default, this application is limited to use no more than 4 CPU cores and 8 gibibytes available memory.
+   By default, this application is limited to using no more than 4 CPU cores and 8 gibibytes available memory.
    The application might use considerably less system resources.

    To customize the CPU and memory allocated to the container uses, enter new CPU values as a plain integer value followed by the suffix m (milli).
-   Default is 4000m, which means the app is able to use 4 cores.
+   The default is 4000m, which means the app can use 4 cores.

    Accept the default value 8Gi allocated memory or enter a new limit in bytes.
-   Enter a plain integer followed by the measurement suffix, for example 4G or 123Mi.
+   Enter a plain integer followed by the measurement suffix.
+For example, 4G or 123Mi.

 7. Click **Install**.
    The system opens the **Installed** applications screen with the *AppName* app in the **Deploying** state.
    When the installation completes it changes to **Running**.

 ### Using the Web Portal
-Click **Web Portal** on the **Application Info** widget to open the web interface for the application.
+Click **Web Portal** on the **Application Info** widget to open the application web interface.

 The time required to install the app varies depending on your hardware and network configuration.
 ```